-^{} The amortization of the unfunded actuarial accrued liability (UAAL) using the current amortization method results in initial payments less than the "interest only" payment on the UAAL.
-Payments less than the interest only amount will result in the UAAL increasing for an initial period of time.
+^{} The amortization of the unfunded actuarial accrued liability (UAAL) using the current amortization method would result in initial payments less than the "interest only" payment on the UAAL; however, expected contributions to the plan are projected to reduce the UAAL due to the current contribution sufficiency.
+Payments less than the interest only amount would result in the UAAL increasing for an initial period of time.